JeremiahBTech12/Azure-Lift-Shift-Migration/Part 2: Azure Infrastructure/README.md

 - Cascading Azure quota walls
 Getting to a working VM size meant clearing several independent quota limits, each with different rules:
 	•	Subscription-wide “Total Regional Cores” maxed at 16/16 — required an explicit increase request (approved instantly).
-	•	Family-specific quota (Standard ESv3: 10/10) was maxed separately from the regional total, and flagged “Not adjustable” — a legacy-family restriction Microsoft applies to push self-service requests toward newer families (Esv5/Esv6/Esv7) instead.
+	•	Family-specific quota (Standard ESv3: 10/10) was maxed separately from the regional total, and flagged “Not adjustable”

 ## Key Resource Identifiers